-Once your music system has been added to your Linn account it will appear on the Music Systems page, as shown below; you can configure all of your music system's settings here.
+Once your music system has been added to your Linn account it will appear on the Music Systems page, as shown below.

+Click on the Edit Settings link under your music system; you will be taken to the settings page for your music system, as shown below.
+You can configure all of your music system's settings here.
 In particular, you can rename your music system at any time by clicking on the system name under the General tab; note that music systems and rooms are now considered as separate entities within your Linn account, therefore when renaming your music system you may wish to avoid names such as 'Living Room' or 'Kitchen', instead opting for names such as 'My Majik DSM' or 'My Akurate DSM'.